Terasology/TutorialWorldGeneration/docs/advanced/biomes.md

 }
 ```

-You can of course also create a 2d/3d `Facet`, its respective `FacetProvider`
+You can of course also create a 2d/3d `Facet` (or use the existing `BiomeFacet` from CoreWorlds),
-and do lots of more interesting things with designating biomes, but after
+its respective `FacetProvider` and do lots of more interesting things with designating biomes, but after
 going through this tutorial, you should already have high enough grasp of the
 principles used when dealing with biomes to figure that out by yourself.